mwinche/inheritance/crockford-classical/README.md

 ### "super" access

 "super" access is supported and fully featured, but it is awkward.
 If I am designing an API and I expect developers using my API to be able to extend my classes and use the super functionality, I can only imagine a lot of confusion and bugs around it.
-My main problem is that just because a method is in a parent class, does not mean that it we should have a different way of invoking it.
-All methods should be able to be invoked in similar manners.
+My main problem is that just because a method is in a parent class, does not mean that we should have a different way of invoking it.
+All methods should be able to be invoked in a similar manner.
 I would prefer a namespace on 'this', call it 'uber' if you will, that gave access to the parent class.

 ##### Conclusion: Fully functional but awkward to use.